DevOps Security: Challenges and Best Practices

 As pointed out earlier, DevOps is already a successful methodology.
 Is it too much of a leap to enhance this already intimidating concept with security as well?

+What is the difference between DevOps and DevSecOps?
 The simple truth is that in the battle royale of DevOps vs DevSecOps, the latter, newer, more secure contender wins.
 Not only does it make security more policy-driven, more agile, and more enveloping, it also bridges organizational silos that are harmful to your overall SDLC.